 Developers have the option to take on roles that allow them to take more important roles on the platform.
 As a developer, you are always welcome to work on the platform’s open-source code and contribute to its development.

 What is WAULT?

-WAULT is the governance token used on Wault Finance.
-It allows holders to vote to decide the direction protocols would take in the future.
+WAULT is the former governance token used on Wault Finance.
+It allowed holders to vote on the direction protocols would take in the future.
 These decisions could be as simple as the addition of a new feature or as complex as changing the entire governance system.

 How Does Liquidity Mining Work on Wault Finance?

 The way liquidity mining works on Wault Finance is pretty much the same way it works on all DeFi platforms.
 All you need to do is provide liquidity to one or more trading pools and in return for that, you get token rewards and fees.

 To achieve fair distribution and to reward the early supporters of the platform, for the first few months, you would be able to mine WAULTx tokens.

 Initially, the reward you used to get per block was 1.
 Every ten days post that, the reward has been halving.
 As of now, the platform has two sets of pools: the WAULTx / BNB liquidity pool, and the WAULTx Staking Pools.